kata-containers/kata-containers/README.md

 ##### Kernel

-The [Linux\*](https://github.com/kata-containers/linux) kernel is used by the hypervisor to boot the guest image.
+The hypervisor uses a [Linux\* kernel](https://github.com/kata-containers/linux) to boot the guest image.

 ### Documentation